-And while we’ve written quite a bit about umbrellas before — including a WWII-era beach umbrella, umbrella strollers, and our editor-tested list of the best umbrellas, — here we’ve rounded up the best umbrellas as praised by the most enthusiastic reviewers on Amazon.
+Having a good umbrella can make all the difference on a rainy commute or walk with your dog.
+But finding one that’s sturdy, compact, and even stylish is a challenge.
+So while we’ve written quite a bit about umbrellas before — including the best umbrellas, according to Seattleites; expert-approved umbrellas for kids; and our editor-tested list of the best umbrellas — here, we’ve rounded up the best umbrellas as praised by the most enthusiastic reviewers on Amazon.

 Best-rated (less expensive) umbrella

 Don’t be fooled by the low price of this 15-inch umbrella: Not only does it come in an impressive array of colors, it’s plenty sturdy for heavy rain.
 “I bought this to keep the sun and rain off while walking.
 It is large enough for several people, easy to carry and open, easy to fold down, and has a nice wide closure strap to secure when not in use,” one reviewer writes, adding that the yellow is “bright enough to be seen easily by drivers” for those walking at night.
 Another reviewer has purchased two of these umbrellas and “loves” them: “[They’re] inexpensive and well-made,” and perform well while traveling, backpacking, and even being used as a light filter in their photography studio. (“They’re cheaper in cost and vastly sturdier than the ones specifically for photography,” they explain.)
 And while they may not be the best umbrellas for bracing strong winds, they’re “definitely good enough” for withstanding showers.